 - information about current research activities and a statement of future research plans;

-- a teaching portfolio and verified information on previous teaching experience and management;
+- a teaching portfolio and verified information on previous teaching;

 - a description of any participation in committees and administrative forums;